 Our findings and recommendations produce measurable financial benefits for the federal government after the Congress or agencies take action in response to them.
 The financial benefit can be the result of changes in business operations and activities; restructuring federal programs; or modifications to entitlements, taxes, or user fees.
-In fiscal year 2015, our work yielded a record high of $74.7 billion in financial benefits—a return of about $134 for every dollar invested in GAO.
-Examples include (1) auctioning of the commercial spectrum by the Federal Communications Commission ($32.8 billion in revenue), (2) ending the direct payment program for farmers ($4.9 billion in cost avoidance), and (3) canceling of the BioWatch Generation-3 acquisition by the Department of Homeland Security ($2.1 billion in financial benefits).
+In fiscal year 2016, our work yielded $63.4 billion in financial benefits—a return of about $112 for every dollar invested in GAO.
+Examples include (1) reducing improper payments in the Medicare Advantage Program (about $21.4 billion), (2) increasing the use of strategic sourcing by the Department of Veterans Affairs (VA) to reduce procurement costs (about $3.6 billion), and (3) improving cost estimates for the Department of Defense’s Bulk Fuel Operation and Maintenance budget (about $2.3 billion).

 Many other benefits resulting from our work cannot be measured in dollars, but lead to program and operational improvements across the government.
 During fiscal year 2016, we recorded 1,234 of these other benefits.
 Our work led to improvements in numerous areas affecting public safety and security and the efficient and effective functioning of government programs.
 For example, our work

 - prompted the Department of Transportation to enhance its oversight of roadside safety hardware (e.g., guardrails), including a new process to verify third-party crash-test results

 - identified steps that the U.S. Federal Air Marshal Service could take to better incorporate security risks into decisions about deploying air marshals.